 BCITO manages flooring apprenticeships.
-In your apprenticeship you will be working towards one of the following qualifications:
+In your apprenticeship you will be working towards one of the following Level 4 qualifications:

-- National Certificate in Flooring: Resin Flooring Application Level 4
+- New Zealand Certificate in Resin Flooring Application

 You’ll work under an experienced flooring professional who'll provide on-job coaching and support throughout your apprenticeship.
 You'll also receive the guidance of a BCITO training advisor.